niHonkage/DocsLearning/en/guides/tools/README.md

 #### Cloudflare Workers

-You can also use [fusionworks-tools-worker](https://github.com/crazywoola/fusionworks-tools-worker) to quickly deploy custom tools.
+You can also use [FusionWorks-tools-worker](https://github.com/crazywoola/FusionWorks-tools-worker) to quickly deploy custom tools.
 This tool provides:

-* Routes that can be imported into Fusionworks `https://difytoolsworker.yourname.workers.dev/doc`, offering an OpenAPI-compatible interface documentation.
+* Routes that can be imported into FusionWorks `https://difytoolsworker.yourname.workers.dev/doc`, offering an OpenAPI-compatible interface documentation.
 * API implementation code that can be directly deployed to Cloudflare Workers.

 ### How to Use Tools in Applications